soundwrightpro/FRUITY-NILA/README.md

 ### Have a question?
 Want to be a beta tester for S-Series development?
 Have a request?
 Want to say hi?
 **[Join us on Discord!](https://discord.gg/GeTTWBV "FL Studio NI on Discord")**

-My thanks to both [Hobyst](https://github.com/hobyst) for their documentation, programs, and coding help along with the developers over at Image-Line for making MIDI scripting available & answering all of my questions.
+## Thank you

+[Hobyst](https://github.com/hobyst) for their documentation, programs, script [NI Host Integration Agent API for FL Studio](https://github.com/hobyst/flmidi-nihia) and coding help.

 **DEVELOPMENT OF THIS SCRIPT TAKES PLACE ON A M32**